nbogis/Front-End-Web-Development/P4/README.md

+Dear reviewer,
+    I am aiming for this project to exceed so please return it back to me when it fails the exceeding specification.
+However, in the first part I got 93 score in mobile and 94 in desktop.
+I already exceeded the second project from my previour submission.
+Follow my instructions below to be able to get the same result.

+    I minified the pizza files.
+However, the html pages don't look different from the original one as if there is no styling at all.
+I don't think that is what I suppose to get.
+Please let me know if there is a way to fix this problem.
+I appreciate it all your help.

 ####Part 1: Optimize PageSpeed Insights score for index.html

-Some useful tips to help you get started:

-1. Check out the repository
-1. To inspect the site on your phone, you can run a local server
+Steps to finish Part 1:

+1. Resized the images and add srcset to the html file.

+2. Made analytics js file async

+3. Added media query to print.css

+4. Removed spaces from script in the html file

+5. Removed fonts.
+It takes so long to download fonts

+6. Used grunt to minify css, js, html, and images

+After getting all your files ready, you need to test your files.
+To do so:

+1. You need to create a server-side site.
+To do so: go to your working directory and type [python -m SimpleHTTPServer], then open a web page and type [0.0.0.0:8000/your-html-file].

   ```bash
   $> cd /path/to/your-project-folder
   $> python -m SimpleHTTPServer 8080
   ```

-1. Open a browser and visit localhost:8080
+  in your browser type 0.0.0.0:8080/index.min.html

 1. Download and install [ngrok](https://ngrok.com/) to make your local server accessible remotely.

 2. In a separate terminal, run ngrok

   ``` bash
   $> cd /path/to/your-project-folder
   $> ./ngrok http 8080
   ```
+* You need to make sure that you are using the same port as the one you used in step 1

-3. Copy the public URL ngrok gives you (Forwarding url)
+3. Copy the public URL ngrok gives you (Forwarding url [example. http://ba64698c.ngrok.io])

-4. Open PageSpeed Insight url and paste your url for analyzing.
+4. Open PageSpeed Insight url and paste your url for analyzing and add the html file [example: http://5b7ccaa1.ngrok.io/index.min.html]

-Steps to finish Part 1:

-1. Resized the images and add srcset to the html file.
-2. Made analytics js file async
-3. Added media query to print.css
-4. Removed spaces from script in the html file
-5. Removed fonts.
-It takes so long to download fonts
-6. Used grunt to minify css, js, html, and images
+* You need to make sure that you opne the minified html to get a better score.

 ####Part 2: Optimize Frames per Second in pizza.html